I’ve finally updated my ABOUT page to include more information about how I got started.

 Link to my business plan – My Business Plan – All About Interest

 I grew up in a rural area in a town with a population smaller than my first college dormitory!
-I was in a middle-class family with hard-working parents.
+I was in a middle-class family with hard-working parents and I spent a few days in half day daycare so that they could provide for our family.
 My parents pushed me to excel in whatever I did.
 It typically didn’t take a big push as I always had a high drive to succeed at anything I attempted.
 Whether it was beating a friend at a video game (Street Fighter 2 on SNES comes to mind), playing sports (my favorite sport was basketball although I was always better at running track) or academic competitions (yes, I was a bit of a math nerd).

 I ended up 4th in a class of over 120 in high school (several towns combined for one school).
 I received two scholarships to attend Texas A&M University and was accepted into the Electrical Engineering program.
 I attended there my first year and transferred due to a personal relationship at the time.
 I ended up at UT, The University of Texas, where I finished college.
 I decided engineering wasn’t for me after about two years so I switched majors.
 I received both an economics and mathematics degree with a concentration in actuarial science.